 SCALE-UP is a Student-Centered Active Learning Environment with Upside-down Pedagogies.
 In this approach, students spend most of the class time doing hands-on activities, studying and solving interesting questions and problems, or creating simulations.
 There is very little lecturing by the instructor.
-Students are expected to prepare for class by doing the assigned reading in order to learn the basic material and start working with it before Office hours: MW 09:00 - 10:00 am Lewis 211 and by appointment in 1031 NCPA Email: cpembert@olemiss.edu Phone: +16629153945 class.
+Students are expected to prepare for class by doing the assigned reading in order to learn the basic material and start working with it before class.
 Otherwise it will be very difficult to do well on the collaborative in-class activities and problems, which are graded.